mikeknapp/candy-machine/README.md

 - Basic image editing (crop, rotate and flip horizontal)
 - More features coming soon!

-Candy Machine respects your privacy.
-Everything runs locally, and no information is transmitted to a third party server.
+Candy Machine runs locally on your machine, and no information is transmitted to a third party server.

 ## Built-In Image Editor